Gareth Jones (journalist): Memorial

-On 2 May 2006, a trilingual (English/Welsh/Ukrainian) plaque was unveiled in Jones's memory in the Old College at Aberystwyth University, in the presence of his niece Margaret Siriol Colley, and the Ukrainian Ambassador to the UK, Ihor Kharchenko, who described him as an "unsung hero of Ukraine".
+On 2 May 2006, a trilingual memorial plaque (English/Welsh/Ukrainian) was unveiled in Jones's memory in the Old College at Aberystwyth University.
+His niece Margaret Siriol Colley was present along with the Ukrainian Ambassador to the UK, Ihor Kharchenko, who described Jones as an "unsung hero of Ukraine".
 The idea for a plaque and funding were provided by the Ukrainian Canadian Civil Liberties Association, working in conjunction with the Association of Ukrainians in Great Britain.
 Dr Lubomyr Luciuk, UCCLA's director of research, spoke at the unveiling ceremony.

 In November 2008, Jones and fellow journalist Malcolm Muggeridge were posthumously awarded the Ukrainian Order of Merit at a ceremony in Westminster Central Hall, by Dr Kharchenko, on behalf of Ukrainian President Viktor Yushchenko for their exceptional service to the country and its people.

 Another plaque honouring Jones was unveiled at the Merthyr Dyfan Cemetery Chapel in Barry, Wales, on 30 October 2022, with the support of the Temerty Foundation, the Holodomor Research and Education Consortium, and the Ukrainian Canadian Civil Liberties Foundation.
 Another plaque honoring him was placed in the National Library of Ukraine, in Kyiv, on 4 October 2023.

-One of Jones' descendents has criticised how his work has been used to "deflect from crimes committed by Ukrainian nationalists during the Second World War".

 Diaries

-In November 2009, Jones's diaries recording the Great Soviet Famine of 1932–33, which he described as man-made, went on display for the first time in the Wren Library of Trinity College, Cambridge.
+In November 2009, Jones's diaries recording the Great Soviet Famine of 1932–33 went on display for the first time in the Wren Library of Trinity College, Cambridge.